OWASP/owasp-mastg/CONTRIBUTING.md

 After your PR has been submitted, we will review it as quickly as possible.
 This typically only takes a few days, but can vary depending on the size of the PR.
 Small PRs require only one reviewer, while large PRs may require multiple reviewers.
 We will always try to give initial feedback on your PR within 14 days.
 If you think we have forgotten about your PR, feel free to give us a nudge after these 7 days have passed.

-## How to set up my contributor environment
+## How to set up your contributor environment

 1. Create a GitHub account.
 Multiple different GitHub subscription plans are available, but you only need a free one.
 Follow [these steps](https://help.github.com/en/articles/signing-up-for-a-new-github-account "Signing up for a new GitHub account") to set up your account.
 2. Fork the repository.
 Creating a fork means creating a copy of the repository on your own account, which you can modify without any impact on this repository.
 GitHub has an [article that describes all the needed steps](https://help.github.com/en/articles/fork-a-repo "Fork a repo").